kvillejoint/Bamazon/README.md

   <img src="/images/bamazonintro.PNG" />
 </p>

-If the user selects a quantity that is more than the inventory has, the terminal will log that there is "Insufficgitient Quantity!".
+If the user selects a quantity that is more than the inventory has, the terminal will log that there is "Insufficient Quantity!”

 <p align="center">
   <img src="/images/insufficient-quantity.PNG" />